UC-Davis-molecular-computing/scadnano/tutorial/tutorial.md

 ### inner staples

-Most of the staples in the origami look like the one of the right here.
 Draw this staple on helices 0, 1, 2:

 ![](images/first_inner_staple.png)

+Most of the staples in the origami look like this.
 Recursively copy/paste it to fill in the rest of the "column" (width-16 region):

 ![](images/first_column_inner_staples.png)